What is Xiaflex?

 Avoid any strenuous activity using the treated hand until your doctor tells you to resume normal activities.

 Avoid situations where you may strain your stomach muscles, such as straining during bowel movements.

 Xiaflex side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Xiaflex: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
-Tell your caregiver at once if you have a serious side effect such as:
+Get emergency medical help if you have signs of an allergic reaction to Xiaflex: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your other medicines, especially:

 This list is not complete.
 Other drugs may interact with collagenase clostridium histolyticum, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.